Mughal Dynasty (1526-1857): The Glorious Legacy

 • Dara Shikoh, who unsuccessfully claimed the throne after Shah Jahan, is included as a relevant branch of Shah Jahan.

-• Aurangzeb, the last powerful emperor, didn’t have any children, as he didn’t have a clear successor.
+• Aurangzeb, the last powerful emperor, had no children and no clear successor.

 Mughal Empire Timeline